altova/MobileTogether-more-examples/Where Am I/README.md

 Click and hold (long click) any tool icon for a help message, tap (short click) to execute the tool.

+Tool icons now have visual feedback when clicked.

-This app is described in an Altova blog post at: https://blog.altova.com/images-as-tool-buttons-in-moblie-apps/
+This app is described in an Altova blog post at: https://www.altova.com/blog/visual-feedback-in-mobile-applications/